seale61/weather-project-backend/README.md

 # weather-project-backend
 ## Weather Tracking Tutorial - Part 1
-Weather tracking tutorial - Part 1.
-Node script for collecting weather data from openweathermap.org and storing it in a MariaDB database.
+This is a tutorial for creating a Node script for collecting weather data from openweathermap.org and storing it in a MariaDB database.
 This script will be run via crontab using a shell script every 60 minutes in order to create historical data.
 This data will later be used to create a dashboard that will display weather trends over time for a given city (or cities).

 ## Installation
 Clone this repository with